 A smoother forehead, less droopy eyelids, less furrowed brows – these are some of the things that can be accomplished with a forehead lift, or brow lift.
-Our board-certified Plastic Surgeon Dr. Ned Snyder IV at the Breast and Body Center of Austin uses brow lift surgery to remove wrinkles in the forehead, to lift sagging eyebrows, and to improve the appearance of the upper eyelids.
+Our board-certified Plastic Surgeon Dr. Ned Snyder IV of Snyder Plastic Surgery at The Breast and Body Center uses brow lift surgery to remove wrinkles in the forehead, to lift sagging eyebrows, and to improve the appearance of the upper eyelids.
 We can combine a brow lift with another procedure in appropriate cases for even more dramatic results.

 The brow lift is a procedure that restores a more youthful, refreshed look to the area above the eyes.
 This procedure addresses drooping brows and improves the horizontal lines and furrows that can make a person appear angry, sad, or tired.
 Dr. Snyder will help you decide which surgical approach will best achieve your cosmetic goals: the classic or “open” method, or the endoscopic brow lift.